Don't Buy a Flood-Damaged Vehicle!

 1. VIN Search

-If a vehicle history report comes up clean, you are now ready for Step 2: the vehicle inspection.
-Have the vehicle checked out by a mechanic who can identify evidence of water exposure.
-Here are some signs that a vehicle has been damaged by a flood:
+If a vehicle history report comes up clean, you are ready for Step 2: the vehicle inspection.
+Have the vehicle checked out by a mechanic who can identify signs of flood damage.
+Here are some of them:

 - Wet, stained or moldy carpet or upholstery